ttcooper/Ravenclaw/README.md

 # Team Ravenclaw

-# Comparison of Machine Learning Techniques for Predicting Wind Power generation from Weather Data for Germany.
+# Comparison of Machine Learning Techniques for Predicting Wind Power Generation from Weather Data for Germany.

 Code used in group project for Energy Data Analysis ESDA: